 10. Shopping bag

-A reusable shopping bag is immensity handy, even if you don’t think you’ll be doing much grocery shopping during your travels.
-Always carry one with you in your bag or car.
+A reusable shopping bag is immensely handy, even if you don’t think you’ll be doing much grocery shopping during your travels.
+Always carry one with you in your backpack, car, bike, sailboat, etc.

 11. Reusable bottle

 Save a mountain of bottles from being wasted and also a mountain of money by using a reusable bottle.
-If access to clean drinking water is an issue where you’re traveling, see sustainable packing list item #17.
+If access to clean drinking water is an issue where you’re traveling, scroll down further to see the Steripen.

 13. Menstrual cup and washable pads